Dyrhólaey

 Questions & answers

-• Dyrhólaey is in South Coast, Iceland, approximately 180 km from Reykjavik.
+• Dyrhólaey is a landscape in South Coast, Iceland, approximately 180 km from Reykjavik.
 Exact GPS coordinates are included in the downloadable Landscape map.

 • The recommended season for Dyrhólaey is All.
 For light, plan around blue hour and the first hour after sunrise; Iceland's long shoulder-season twilight extends usable conditions on either side.

 • Drive/Hike access.
 Bring weather-appropriate footwear and check conditions before setting out.
-The downloadable GPS map gives turn-by-turn waypoints once imported into Google Maps or Gaia.
+The downloadable GPS map puts the waypoint on your phone; your own app routes you to it from wherever you are.

 • Yes — Dyrhólaey can be visited year-round, though winter conditions may require a 4x4 or storm-tolerant plans.